An overall feel about ZIM Integrated Shipping Services Ltd. (NYSE: ZIM) stock in the current moment? - The Dwinnex

 Ratios:

-For a deeper understanding of ZIM Integrated Shipping Services Ltd.’s stock, let’s take a closer look at its various ratios.
-It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 0.90 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 0.42.
+To gain a deeper understanding of ZIM’s stock, we examine its different ratios.
+It provided that stocks Price–to–Cash (P/C) ratio for the trailing twelve months (TTM) is standing at 0.98 whereas its Price-to-Free Cash Flow (P/FCF) for the term is 0.46.
 For the most recent quarter (mrq), Quick Ratio is recorded 1.60 and its Current Ratio is at 1.60.
 In the meantime, Its Debt-to-Equity ratio is 0.87 whereas as Long-Term Debt/Eq ratio is at 0.59.

 Upgrades & Downgrades